 11. Keeping hold of both ends of the elastic, remove the safety pin from the scrunchie then both from the elastic.
 Hold the ends of the elastic together.

 12. Being careful not to let go, place the ends of the elastic under the sewing machine foot, one on top of the other, and sew back and forth a few times to stitch the ends together and secure the stitching.
 Snip your thread.

 13. Take hold of your scrunchie where it’s open and fold in the raw edges closing them together until it matches the existing seam.

 14. Pin it closed and top stitch along where you’ve pinned to close the hole.
-Keep the stitching close to the edge of the scrunchie and make sure you don’t sew the elastic.
+Keep the stitching close to the edge of the scrunchie and make sure you don’t sew the elastic that’s within.
 Back stitch both ends and snip away your thread.

 15. The last step before you can wear your scrunchie is to twist the fabric around the elastic so that the seam, and where you’ve just stitched the hole closed, is now on the inside of the scrunchie, this way you can hide the stitching when it’s worn.

 I hope you enjoyed making your very own homemade hair scrunchie with this easy sewing tutorial.
 I would love it if you tagged me @gabriellawisdom in any images or videos you share online!
 If you found this helpful or want to share what you made please leave a comment on this blog post below!